 7. AWAY Spa at W Retreat

 Revive your sanity by heading to the 6,000 square foot separate spa pavilion on the ocean.
-After my massage I took an private outdoor shower that is part of each massage room, then sat by the calming crashing sea and had a cup of tea in my robe.
+After my massage, I took a private outdoor shower that is part of each massage room, then sat by the calming crashing sea and had a cup of tea in my robe.
 Manicures and pedicures are offered in a sunken room.
-The spa itself is designed in a way so guests feel secluded and calmed with garden, pools, and eight private indoor/outdoor treatment rooms.
+The spa itself is designed in a way so guests feel secluded and calmed with gardens, pools, and eight private indoor/outdoor treatment rooms.

 8. Mini 30 minute breathtaking flight over from Puerto Rico